Blood Scrivener | Illustration by Peter Mohrbacher

 Bladeback Sliver | Illustration by Svetlin Velinov

 Hellbent is an ability that replaces, expands, or somehow modifies a card’s abilities as long as you don’t have cards in hand.
-There are 22 cards with the hellbent mechanic along with 8 “honorary” hellbent cards with “if/as long as you don’t have cards in hand” abilities.
+There are many cards with the hellbent mechanic along with several “honorary” hellbent cards with that care if your hand is empty.

 Gathan Raiders’ stats make it a pretty uninteresting card all around.
 Having to either pay five mana or two mana and discard a card for a 3/3 creature is far from any kind of gain.